wei-hsuan-cheng/wb_humanoid_mpc/docs/humanoid_centroidal_mpc/supplement_pattern_types.md

 ## 5. Arms and Their Effect on CoM

+Question: **Do the arm also contribute the momentums in the centroidal dyanmics?**

-Yes: **arm configuration is fully taken into account in the true centroidal model**.
+Yes: **Arm configuration is fully taken into account in the true centroidal model.**

 - The whole–body CoM is defined as
   $$